sap-tutorials/Tutorials/tutorials/abap-environment-create-tile/abap-environment-create-tile.md

       ![Provision user](user6.png)

-  7. Verify logon to Fiori Launchpad with your business user.
+  7. Verify logon to SAP Fiori launchpad with your business user.

       ![Provision user](user7.png)

-      Hint: Logon to the deployed example app Fiori Launchpad with the business user: The tile for the deployed rooms app should be visible and the app should be usable.
+      Hint: Logon to the deployed example app SAP Fiori launchpad with the business user: The tile for the deployed rooms app should be visible and the app should be usable.

 [DONE]
 [ACCORDION-END]